How to Best Support your Favorite Audiobook Creators

 If an audiobook is Audible-exclusive, the author receives 40% royalties (or 20% for the author and 20% for the narrator).
 If the author wants to publish the audiobook on more platforms, they only receive 25% royalties for any Audible sale.

 Now, to get into actual numbers, were you to pay full price for an audiobook on Audible, the author would earn more money than when you pay $7.49 for a Whispersync deal.
-But if paying full price means your budget only allows you to purchase one audiobook instead of three, you should consider getting those deals.
+But if paying full price means your budget only allows you to purchase one audiobook instead of three, those deals are a good way to make it a win/win for both you and the audiobook creators.

-For authors and publishers, there is also the consideration of whether they prefer to sell less books for more money, or more books for less money.
+For authors and publishers, there is also the consideration of whether they prefer to sell fewer books for more money or more books for less money.

 Audible is by far the market leader, and Penny Reid told me that they have done and are doing a lot for independent authors, but since they are also part of a huge corporation, Amazon, the bottom line is what matters.